B-UMMI/LMAS/README.md

       sh get_data.sh

-Running this scipt downloads the [eight bacterial genomes and four plasmids of the ZymoBIOMICS Microbial Community Standards](https://zenodo.org/record/4588970#.YEeA83X7RhE) were used as the triple reference.
+Running this scipt downloads the [eight bacterial genomes and four plasmids of the ZymoBIOMICS Microbial Community Standards](https://zenodo.org/record/4588970#.YEeA83X7RhE) were used as reference.
-It contains tripled complete sequences for the following species:
+It contains complete sequences for the following species:
 - *Bacillus subtilis*
 - *Enterococcus faecalis*
 - *Escherichia coli*